Getting Around / Transportation

 Khlong Saen Saep canal boats operate from Banglamphu across the city to Ramkhamhaeng University.
 You can buy tickets on board and the fare is based on the distance you plan to travel.
 Prices starting from 3 Baht up to 9 Baht.
 Be careful if you try to find your way as the piers are often very difficult to find.

 There are many rental shops where you can hire cars, jeeps and motorbikes.
 Most of them do not always have a good reputation.
 They usually (especially when you hire a motorbike) never ask you if you have a proper driver license as they only like to keep your passport as deposit (never deposit your passport or credit card as ‘security’).
 Because of this in the unlikely event of an accident your insurance will not pay for any medical expenses if you dive a car or motorbike without having a proper international driver license.

+English-language road signs and maps are commonplace and makes it easy to navigate.
 Traffic drives on the left in Thailand which confuses unexperienced driver many times and the consumption of alcohol is incompatible with the winding roads and in particular the driving style around the country.
 Serious accidents happen frequently.

 Our advice never drive any vehicle if you do not have a proper license as well as some experience in driving in sometimes chaotic driving style.
 Or even better just abstain from driving and hire a car / van with a local driver.

 International Car rental firms offer a professional service and adequate insurance cover.
 Leading car rental companies have desks at main airports with self or chauffeur-driven car available and can be ordered in advanced via internet.

 An international license is required for drivers, but most accept American, EU or Australian national license.
 Just remember driving is on the left side of the road.
 In Thailand seat belt must be worn in the front seats